 Most UI claimants who appear on payrolls across the state of Rhode Island are eligible for unemployment insurance benefits as long as they meet the following requirements:

-- The claimant lost employment through no fault of his/her own
+The claimant lost employment through no fault of their own

-In addition, some workers who have had their hours reduced, though not eliminated, may also be eligible to receive partial unemployment assistance.
-If you’re not positive you meet these requirements, you should go ahead and apply – there is no penalty for submitting an unemployment claim, and by doing so you’ll find out for sure whether you’re eligible.
+In addition, some workers who have had their hours reduced, though not eliminated, may also be eligible to receive partial unemployment compensation.
+If you’re not positive you meet these requirements, you should apply.
+There is no penalty for submitting an unemployment claim.
+By doing so, you’ll know whether you’re eligible.

 How To Apply for Unemployment Benefits in Rhode Island

-Once approved, UI benefits recipients may choose to receive their weekly benefit payments via direct deposit, which is the recommended method, or via an Electronic Payment Card.
+Once approved, UI benefits recipients may receive weekly benefit payments via direct deposit, the recommended method, or an Electronic Payment Card.

 Managing Your Unemployment Benefits

-Although your initial claim may be approved, the UI benefit process is not complete.
-You must apply each week you want to receive benefits, and answer questions about your earnings and job search activities for that week.
+Although your initial eligibility claim may be approved, the UI benefit process is incomplete.
+You must apply each week you want to receive benefits and answer questions about your weekly earnings and job search activities.

-If you submitted your initial claim online, you can use the same username and password to access your account and submit your weekly claim.
-You can certify your UI benefits online or by calling 401-415-6772 at any time, Sunday through Saturday.
-Simply answer questions about your activities for the week so that the Rhode Island Department of Labor and Training can verify that you remain eligible.
+If you submitted your initial claim online, you could use the same username and password to access your account and submit your weekly claim.
+You can certify your UI benefits online or by calling 401-415-6772 anytime, Sunday through Saturday.
+Answer questions about your activities for the week so that the Rhode Island Department of Labor and Training can verify that you remain eligible for your weekly benefit.